hucebot/FoundationPoseNode/README.md

 Per-object fields in `OBJECT_KEYS_TO_PARAMETERS` (not CLI): `symmetry_x/y/z_angles` (comma-separated deg, fewer hypotheses), `constraint_yaw/pitch/roll_in` (`None`, `0`, or `[lo,hi]` to clamp Euler angles after pose).

 > [!WARNING]
 > When using --use_onnx by default the node will try to instantiate TensorRT engines.
-They will be saved in foundationpose/weights/onnx/trt_cache.
+They will be saved in `foundationpose/weights/onnx/trt_cache`.
 > In `onnx_predictors.py` the variable `_TRT_SINGLE_ENGINE_FOR_ALL_BATCHES = False` controls how these engines are created.
 If `False` engine creation should take
 > a few minutes at most, if `True` it could be much longer (creating a single engine for all batch sizes) but then you should be able to change objects including
 > objects with different symmetries without a new engine being created.
+> If you want to use ONNX-Runtime without TensorRT you can pass the flag `--no_prefer_tensorrt`

 # Realsense camera driver